06 Mar Property Manager vs Leasing Agent…. What’s the Difference?

 The first inspection of a newly constructed property will also include the builders 90 day warranty report.
 Many ‘leasing agents’ will not complete this report.
 They will recommend another person to do this (i.e. a building inspector) which will cost you $400 – $500!

-The 90 day warranty report for a new property is designed to let the builder know of any issues with the initial build.
+The 90-day warranty report for a new property is designed to let the builder know of any issues with the initial build.
 This could include: doors not closing properly, leaking taps etc. – generally minor issues which are unable to be checked until there is a person physically living in the property.
 In our view, a licensed building inspector is not required to pick up on such small matters identified as part of the inspection process!

-If you would like to have a building inspector inspect your property, simply let Property Asset Planning know and we can put you in-touch with a reputable building inspector to give you further piece of mind.
+If you would like to have a building inspector inspect your property, simply let Property Asset Planning know and we can put you in touch with a reputable building inspector to give you further piece of mind.

 Regardless of the age of the property, we endeavour to not put the responsibility back on you as the landlord to contact builders and maintenance companies – wasting your valuable time and energy.
 That’s what you pay us to do!
+We do the worrying so you don’t have to!